Equipment and Datasets – Santorini

 MULTIBEAM ECHOSOUNDER

-R2Sonic 2022 is a high-performance multibeam echosounder system designed for underwater mapping and surveying.
-It uses advanced sonar technology to create detailed and accurate seafloor 3D models, featuring a variable swath width capability that allows users to adjust the beam angles.
-It also has advanced features including real-time water column imaging, automated data processing, integrated data quality control tools, and the opportunity to operate in multispectral mode.
-R2Sonic 2022 is built with a rugged and compact design, making it suitable for various types of vessels and survey operations.
+The R2Sonic 2022 is a high-performance Multibeam Echosounder (MBES) designed for precise underwater mapping and surveying.
+Utilizing advanced sonar technology, it generates highly detailed 3D models of the seafloor.
+Its variable swath width capability allows users to adjust beam angles, optimizing coverage based on survey needs.
+Additional advanced features include real-time water column imaging, automated data processing, integrated data quality control tools, and an optional multispectral mode for enhanced analysis.
+Built with a rugged, compact design, the R2Sonic 2022 is ideal for deployment across various vessels and survey operations.

-We planned to use this equipment during the summer school, but due to bad weather conditions we did not manage to carry out the survey.
-However, the system was showed to the students, and a “dry installation” was simulated during the laboratory activity.
-Existing high-quality multibeam dataset acquired offshore the Santorini Red Beach during a previous project led by the NKUA was made available for the data processing during the laboratory session, to create a submarine geospatial dataset suitable for integration with drone data collected offshore
+We originally planned to use this equipment during the summer school; however, due to unfavorable weather conditions, we were unable to conduct the survey.
+Despite this, students were introduced to the system, and a “dry installation” was simulated during the laboratory session.
+To ensure a hands-on learning experience, we provided students with a high-quality multibeam dataset acquired offshore Santorini's Red Beach during a previous project led by NKUA.
+This dataset was used during the lab session for data processing, enabling students to generate a submarine geospatial dataset suitable for integration with drone data collected offshore.

 360° CAMERA